Frequently Asked Questions

 What KPIs and metrics are associated with Hygraph's solutions?

-Key metrics include time saved on content updates, system uptime, consistency across regions, user satisfaction scores, reduction in operational costs, time to market, maintenance costs, scalability metrics, and performance during peak usage.
-See CMS KPIs.
+Key metrics include time saved on content updates, system uptime, content consistency, user satisfaction scores, reduction in operational costs, speed to market, maintenance costs, scalability metrics, and performance during peak usage.
+More details are available in the CMS KPIs blog.

 Competition & Comparison